serverless/serverless/docs/deprecations.md

 <a name="MISSING_SERVICE_CONFIGURATION"><div>&nbsp;</div></a>

-## `Serverless` constructor `config.configuration` requirement
+## `Serverless` constructor service configuration dependency

 Deprecation code: `MISSING_SERVICE_CONFIGURATION`

 _Note: Applies only to eventual programmatic usage of the Framework_

-`Serverless` constructor was refactored to depend on service configuration being resolved externally and passed to its constructor with `config.configuration`.
-Starting from v3.0.0 configuration will not be resolved internally.
+`Serverless` constructor was refactored to depend on service configuration being resolved externally and passed to its constructor with following options:

+- `configuration` - Service configuration (JSON serializable plain object)
+- `serviceDir` - Directory in which service is placed (All path references in service configuration will be resolved against this path)
+- `configurationFilename` - Name of configuration file (e.g. `serverless.yml`).

+Starting from v3.0.0 configuration data will not be resolved internally, and if `Serverless` is invoked in service context, all three options will have to be provided

 <a name="NESTED_CUSTOM_CONFIGURATION_PATH"><div>&nbsp;</div></a>